What do all the acronyms and data mean in virtual cycling?

 Functional Threshold Power – FTP

 FTP is the universal measurement of your fitness as a cyclist.
-In broad terms, FTP is your best average power you can hold for 1 hour.
-Going as hard as you can for 1 hour isn’t generally a lot of fun, so there are several ways you can estimate your FTP.
+In broad terms, FTP is your best average power you can hold for one hour.
+Going as hard as you can for one hour is not generally a lot of fun, so there are several ways you can estimate your FTP.

-In the MyWhoosh workout section, under testing, you will find a 20 min test and a ramp test.
+In the MyWhoosh workout section, under testing, you will find a 20-minute test and a ramp test.
 Both will give you an accurate estimation of your FTP.

 Once estimated, you can use your FTP to complete some great workouts to increase your fitness.
 You can update your user profile with your FTP, and then all the workouts will adjust to your personal level and the correct training zones to get the best out of the workouts.

 The hidden benefit is bragging to your friends about how high your FTP is.
-Don’t forget to divide it by your weight to get your FTP in W/Kg.
+Do not forget to divide it by your weight to get your FTP in W/Kg.

 TSS and IF – Training Stress Score and Intensity Factor